Registration Information for Winter 2026: MAcc, Class of 2026

 General Registration: What Happens After Bidding

-All MAccs will use the general registration process on Wolverine Access to pick up their remaining core and electives and to add/modify class selections.
+All MAcc students will use the general registration process on Wolverine Access to pick up their remaining courses and to add/modify class selections.

 Q: What happens after course bidding?

-A: After the course bidding process, it will take Ross Registrar’s Office a few days (see Bidding Timetable for details) to load the results into Wolverine Access, at which point you will be able to see the classes you were awarded and waitlisted.
-You can then drop/add classes on Wolverine Access after your general registration appointment time starts (November 13-15).
-If you are interested in registering for any non-Ross courses, this is also the method you will use to add those classes.
+A: After the course bidding process, Ross Registrar’s Office will load all of the results into Wolverine Access (see Bidding Timetable for details), at which point you will be able to see the classes you were awarded and waitlisted.
+It can take a few days to sort through the results, so don’t worry if you don’t see all of your classes right away.
+You can then drop/add classes directly on Wolverine Access after your general registration appointment time starts (between November 17-19).
+If you are interested in registering for any non-Ross courses, this is the method you will use to add those classes.

 Q. How do I register for my courses?